 So, this, right here, really is a day in the life (and a microcosm of the last three months).

 We woke up at sunrise to the strangely peaceful sound of the bells and monks in the monastery chanting and singing.
-The island we were anchored off of is uninhabited except for the monks in the monastery and we were the only boat in the anchorage that night.
-Our own private island.
+The island we were anchored off of is uninhabited except for the monks in the monastery and we were the only boat in the anchorage that night-if we weren’t living on a sailboat experiences like this would be impossible.
+For today, it was our own private island.
 We dozed a little, made coffee, fished a little from the boat and then took a swim in the clear blue water.

 Curious about the ferry loads of people that started arriving at the steps of the monastery, we made our way over in the dinghy and had a little chat to the local visitors.
 They were celebrating Madonna day, where Greeks from all over the world return to their home towns for family time, worship and big celebrations.
 People couldn’t wait to tell us about their heritage, and show off their homes.